seek-oss/docker-ecr-publish-buildkite-plugin/README.md

 ```

 All images are tagged with their corresponding `$BUILDKITE_BUILD_NUMBER`, and
-images built from the default branch are tagged with `latest`.
+images built from the default branch are tagged with `latest` unless add-latest-tag is set to false, defaults to true.
 Additional tags
 may be listed:

 ```yaml